 The Wet Tropics World Heritage Area is a significant Australian icon.

 The tourism industry is an important partner in helping to promote the Area.
 The Authority collaborates with Tourism Events Queensland and Tourism Tropical North Queensland to showcase the Wet Tropics landscape as a ‘must see’ destination around the world.

 We also work with the tourism industry to ensure that tour operators in the region and around Australia have access to the most current and interesting facts about the Wet Tropics World Heritage Area and can deliver this information to a high standard.
 The Wet Tropics Tour Guide Training Program is available for tour operators wishing to update their knowledge.

 The Authority aims to support sustainable tourism and economic development in the region.
-We are preparing a prospectus promoting the establishment of a World Heritage Gateway Centre in Cairns to showcase regional World Heritage Areas.
-Promoting the Area as a major attraction and backdrop for many other experiences will allow communities across the globe to visit the region and also understand and experience its many qualities from a distance.
+We have developed a World Heritage Gateway Cairns prospectus promoting the establishment of a World Heritage Gateway Centre to showcase regional World Heritage Areas.
+The concept of a World Heritage Gateway in Cairns was identified as a catalyst project in the Queensland Government's Tourism Opportunity Plan released in 2010.

 The Authority provides information to visitor information centres around the region.
 We also offer support through capacity development, training and the provision and development of information and communication products about the Area.

 The cassowary is central to the Wet Tropics Management Authority’s logo as a reminder about our responsibility in ensuring the iconic species of the Wet Tropics region are valued and protected.

 The Wet Tropics Management Authority's Cassowary Awards held each year recognise and acknowledge individuals who contribute to the well-being of the World Heritage Area.
 Nominees and recipients all share the same commitment—a passion for this special place and a desire to ensure its continued protection.
 For many, it’s a passion to which they have dedicated their lives.